Effective Date: January 1, 2020

 A3.
 Language and speech characteristics and their development for individuals with normal and impaired hearing across the life span

 A4.
-Principles, methods, and applications of acoustics, psychoacoustics, and speech perception, with a focus on how each is impacted by hearing impairment throughout the life span
+Principles, methods, and applications of acoustics, psychoacoustics, and speech perception, with a focus on how each is impacted by hearing loss throughout the life span

 A5.
 Calibration and use of instrumentation according to manufacturers’ specifications and accepted standards

 A6.
-Standard safety precautions and cleaning/disinfection of equipment in accordance with facility-specific policies and manufacturers’ instructions to control for infectious/contagious diseases
+Standard safety precautions as well as cleaning/disinfection of equipment and of the clinic/facility in accordance with Centers for Disease Controls (CDC), facility-specific policies, and manufacturers’ instructions to control for infectious/contagious diseases

 A7.
 Applications and limitations of specific audiologic assessments and interventions in the context of overall client/patient management

 A8.
-Implications of cultural and linguistic differences, as well as individual preferences and needs, on clinical practice and on families, caregivers, and other interested parties
+Implications of cultural and linguistic differences, as well as individual preferences and needs, on clinical practice and on families, caregivers, and significant others

 A9.
 Implications of biopsychosocial factors in the experience of and adjustment to auditory disorders and other chronic health conditions

 A10.
-Effects of hearing impairment on educational, vocational, social, and psychological function throughout the life span
+Effects of hearing loss on educational, vocational, social, and psychological function throughout the life span

 A11.
-Manual and visual communication systems and the use of interpreters/transliterators/translators
+Manual and visual communication systems and the use of interpreters, transliterators, and/or translators

 A12.
 Effective interaction and communication with clients/patients, families, professionals, and other individuals through written, spoken, and nonverbal communication